rbarkerg/BaseFlutterProject/README.md

 # Base Flutter Project

-This is a stated MVVM flutter project, with internationalization, project structur and initial base clases fot api reponse object and list, view models an virew.
+This is a stated MVVM flutter project, with internationalization, project structur and initial base clases fot api reponse object and list, models, view models and view.

 ### comomand line